 - Historically, a cantilever bridge, with only one anchor crown, was used to replace a molar in the furthest position at the back of the mouth.
 Today, this tooth would be replaced with a dental implant.

-Dr. Seguin takes extra care during the design and placement process to ensure your satisfaction with the restoration.
+The doctors of Milford Dental and Associates take extra care during the design and placement process to ensure your satisfaction with the restoration.
 You receive hands-on instruction in oral hygiene to avoid dental bridge problems in the future.
-If you should ever damage the unit or the fit changes, dental bridge repair can often be completed right here at Milford Dental Care.
+If you should ever damage the unit or the fit changes, dental bridge repair can often be completed right here at Milford Dental and Associates.

-Partial dentures and dental implants are not your only options for tooth replacement.
-Talk with Dr. Seguin in Highland, MI about dental bridges.
-Her number is (248) 845-4575.
+Dental implants are not your only option for tooth replacement.
+Talk with our team in Highland, MI, about dental bridges.
+Our number is (248) 685-0941.